coh516/elohim-date/README.md

 To get the elohim date sent to your ical:

-1. Start the node server with the command `node server.js` in your terminal, assuming you're in the project's root directory.
-2. Once the server is running, open a web browser and navigate to `http://localhost:3100/`
+1. From the project root, `npm install`, then run `node server.js` then go to  `http://localhost:3100/`
-3. You should now see the Elohim dates and a button download the iCal file.
+2. You should now see the Elohim dates and a button download the iCal file.

 ## Now includes node server to serve iCal
 ## Todo: